 Augmented: The module is offered in one or a combination of three ways: 1) Synchronous (real-time) streaming and recording of f2f learning opportunities with limited number of students in venue.
 2) Asynchronous provision of material and f2f learning opportunities (with limited number of students in venue) are used to explain pre-recorded material.
 3) Asynchronous provision of material and f2f learning opportunities (with limited number of students in venue) are used for question-and-answer sessions.

 - Most modules will follow an Augmented (options 1 – 3) approach.
 If more than one columns are indicated, it means that your teaching and learning offering will include a combination of the various formats as indicated in the definitions.

-- Assessments (and specifically the main assessments) will take place invigilated (sit down face-to-face) on Stellenbosch campus or online, please consult your module framework for the detail.
+- Assessments (and specifically the main assessments) will take place invigilated (sit down face-to-face) on Stellenbosch campus.
+Quizzes or smaller formative assessments can be online.

-- The class size and venue assigned will influence the nature and frequency of contact time adhering to strict Covid regulations.
+- The class size and venue assigned will influence the nature and frequency of contact time for now.

 - This information may change at short notice due to Covid-19 and new alert level directives from Department of Higher Education – Please consult SUNLearn, emails and other official communications.
 Further details will be available in the module frameworks on SUNLearn, please visit regularly to stay up to date.
 We encourage you to keep an eye on the COVID-19 Latest Updates website.

 For more information on the programmes and content of modules, please refer to the Faculty Yearbook. ,